MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 1. Browse to [https://developer.microsoft.com/graph/graph-explorer](https://developer.microsoft.com/graph/graph-explorer).
 2. Select **Sign in** in the upper right.
 3. Run the following query.
-You should see a rather large JSON response.
+You see a rather large JSON response.

         https://graph.windows.net/me?api-version=1.5
 4. Look for **userPrincipalName**.